-When writing individual reports of evaluative data, staff should consider the following non-exhaustive list of information that pertains to each relevant domain.
-Each report should summarize assessment results clearly, concisely, and with language that is understandable and useful to general/special educators and families.
-In addition, the reports should provide information that will support the student's educational planning.
+When writing individual reports of evaluative data, staff consider the following non-exhaustive list of information that pertains to each relevant domain.
+Each report summarizes assessment results clearly, concisely, and with language that is understandable and useful to general/special educators and families.
+In addition, the reports provide information that will support the student's educational planning.